mixxxdj/manual/source/chapters/library.rst

   in the sidebar.
 Alternatively use the context menu in the library's :ref:`track list<library-root>`.

+.. versionadded:: 1.12
+   Analyze Crate option in the menu.

 Right-click on an existing crate's name to access the different features in the context menu: